wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/Desktop/Electron/Electron-OpenSource-List.md

 - [2020-Svelte NodeGUI #Project#](https://svelte.nodegui.org/): Create native apps for Windows, macOS and Linux using Svelte and CSS.

+- [secure-electron-template #Project#](https://github.com/reZach/secure-electron-template): A current electron app template with the most popular frameworks, designed and built with security in mind.
+(If you are curious about what makes an electron app secure, please check out this page).

 # Development Tools

 - [2018-Electron Fiddle #Project#](https://github.com/electron/fiddle): Electron Fiddle lets you create and play with small Electron experiments.
 It greets you with a quick-start template after opening – change a few things, choose the version of Electron you want to run it with, and play around.